Arbor Realty Trust Inc. (ABR) vs. Its Peers: A Comparison

-Arbor Realty Trust Inc. (NYSE: ABR) has a price-to-earnings ratio of 10.66x that is above its average ratio.
-Additionally, the 36-month beta value for ABR is 1.96.
-There are mixed opinions on the stock, with 3 analysts rating it as a “buy,” 1 rating it as “overweight,” 1 rating it as “hold,” and 0 rating it as “sell.”
+Arbor Realty Trust Inc. (NYSE: ABR) has a price-to-earnings ratio of 9.09x that is above its average ratio.
+Additionally, the 36-month beta value for ABR is 1.97.

-The average price predicted by analysts for ABR is $16.70, which is $1.88 above the current price.
-The public float for ABR is 167.69M and currently, short sellers hold a 6.76% ratio of that float.
-The average trading volume of ABR on March 07, 2023 was 1.85M shares.
+The public float for ABR is 167.69M and currently, short sellers hold a 6.11% ratio of that float.
+The average trading volume of ABR on March 14, 2023 was 2.00M shares.

 Sponsored